 - Do NOT overcook the pasta.

-- The low and slow cooking time will cause the pasta to absorb more sauce, which may lead to overcooking.
-Don’t be afraid if it looks too saucy at first because the pasta will suck up all of it as it cooks.
+- The low-and-slow cooking time will cause the pasta to absorb more sauce, which may lead to overcooking.
+Don’t be afraid if it looks too saucy at first, because the pasta will suck it all up as it cooks.

 - Let all the cheese melt before checking the sauce for salt.